 I am grateful to a number of people who have taken an interest in this work and others who have provided information, opinions and assistance.
 Particular thanks go to Philip Wells for helping to establish the current specification of the Dunster organ, thereby removing the need for me to make a long journey to confirm it myself.
-Stephen Roberts of the Western Connecticut State University in Danbury and Gottfried Preller, organist at the Bachkirche in Arnstadt, directed me to sources of detailed information concerning the Wender organ there.
+Stephen Roberts of the Western Connecticut State University in Danbury and the late Gottfried Preller, organist at the Bachkirche in Arnstadt, directed me to sources of detailed information concerning the Wender organ there.
 Orgelbau Hoffmann, who reconstructed the instrument so meticulously in 2000, provided me with Herr Preller's excellent CD recorded on it.
 Kerr Jamieson's research relating to the Cavaillé-Coll organ at Bellahouston has also been invaluable.
 However I must make clear that none of these necessarily endorse in any way the approach, outcomes or conclusions of the work described here, nor did I ask them to.
 These matters are my responsibility alone.
 Finally I recall with pleasure the many hours spent discussing and playing organs with the late Rev Eric Pratt in the 1980's, whose sound samples recorded at Dunster were used in this study.
 Formerly an assistant at Carlisle cathedral, he was an excellent and knowledgeable player and would, I think, have had a lot to say about this article!

 Notes and References